nesor911/Advance-Database-Final-Exam-Project/README.md

       SAVEPOINT SP1;

-//Savepoint created.
+Savepoint created.

       DELETE FROM Student WHERE AGE = 20;

-//deleted
+Deleted

       SAVEPOINT SP2;

-//Savepoint created.
+Savepoint created.

 –  SP1 is the first SAVEPOINT created before deletion then after deletion, SAVEPOINT SP2 is created.